Photo by: Dave Jones

 Changes in the Firmware

-The Version 1.1.2 firmware being released at this time is for cameras with Firmware Version 1.0.2 or earlier.
-If the camera's firmware is already Version 1.1.2, it is not necessary to update the firmware.
+Firmware Version 1.1.8 is for cameras with firmware up to Version 1.1.7.
+If the camera's firmware is already Version 1.1.8, it is not necessary to update the firmware.

 When updating the firmware of your camera, please first go over the instructions thoroughly before you download the firmware.